OI-wiki/i18n/docs/geometry/polar-coordinate.md

 ## Polar coordinates and polar coordinate system

-> This paragraph is taken from chapter 4-4 high school mathematics electives, people's education edition.
+> This is the content of the book *Senior High School Math: Elective 4-4 by People's Education Press*.

 Let's consider the actual scenario, such as sailing.
 We say "$B$ is in the direction of $30^\circ$ north east of $A$ , and the distance is $100$ meters" instead of "using $A$ as the origin to create a rectangular coordinate system, $B(50,50\sqrt 3)$ ".